 The 2nd Annual Polk County Clover Dash was also a huge success.
 Once again there were over 200 participants, and the number of volunteers increased to almost 100.
 The post race food distribution was moved to inside the 4-H building providing air conditioned comfort.
 Proceeds from this race again were able to fund scholarships for some 4-H seniors and support for various 4-H youth activities.

-Now it is time for the 3rd Annual Polk County Clover Dash to be held on Saturday, July 22, 2017!
-Plans are to build on the success of the previous two years.
-A planning committee, under the direction of Rebecca Osthus and Laurel McGonegle, will involve more 4-H youth spreading the responsibilities among more individuals.
-This committee will be looking at ways to involve even more people in the race, in volunteering, or in just watching.
-Everyone will again be able to enjoy all of the 4-H displays and activities that take place before and after the race inside the 4H building!
+The 3rd Annual Polk County Clover Dash was held on Saturday, July 22, 2017!
+This race was to build on the success of the previous two years.
+A planning committee, under the direction of Rebecca Osthus and Laurel McGonegle, involved more 4-H youth spreading the responsibilities among more individuals.
+This committee will continue in the future looking at ways to involve even more people in the race, in volunteering, or in just watching.
+Participants and spectators will always be invited to enjoy all of the 4-H displays and activities that take place before and after the race inside the 4H building!